 It is important to consider that this phenomenon is cyclic and manifests the maximum gradient in six months.
 Could this be explained simply as a refractive optical phenomenon?
 Let’s see.

 A ray of light that, from a star, reaches the Earth, passes through the atmosphere that owns a little, but anyway sensitive, refractive power.
-Thus, if the ray of light is not perfectly perpendicular to the Earth, it is bent with a small angle called astronomic refraction that can be thus calculated:
+Thus, if the ray of light is not perfectly perpendicular to the Earth, it shows a bent with a small angle.
+They call it astronomic refraction and calculate it according to the formula below:

 and refraction will be R=R0*f.